OpenF2/F2/docs/src/app-development.md

 }
 ```

 The [App Manifest](./sdk/classes/F2.AppManifest.html) can be generated by the server-side code of your choice or be written-by-hand in your favorite text editor.
-In the [GitHub repository](https://www.github.com/OpenF2/F2), there are apps written in JavaScript, PHP, Ruby, Python and Classic ASP (JScript) to serve as examples to get you started.
+In the [GitHub repository](https://www.github.com/OpenF2/F2), there are apps written in JavaScript, PHP, and C# to serve as examples to get you started.

 When it's complete (using the examples further below), the App Manifest looks like this: